-- Students may not wear excessively tight pants, skinny pants, leggings, or yoga pants unless the top extends to at least 4" below the buttocks. - No jeans with rips, holes or tears will be perm - Students must dress conservatively no low-cut shirts that show cleavage (may not be lower than your buttoned school polo would be), - No shirts that show any midriff when sitting, standing, or stretching, - No excessively low-waisted pants or low-riding pants with layers showing underneath - Hats may not be worn. - No flip-flops, no slippers - No apparel with inappropriate messages - No skirts or shorts shorter than 4" above the back of the knee - No wording or images across the buttocks of a garment - No sleeveless tops - No pajama pants - No inappropriate logos Playboy Bunny, gang affiliated, etc. - Administration may require BD apparel to be worn on a dress down day and may announce specific requirements other than those listed.
+- Ladies may wear leggings provided their shirt is long enough to fully cover their bottom. - No jeans with rips, holes or tears will be permitted. - Students must dress conservatively no low-cut shirts that show cleavage (may not be lower than your buttoned school polo would be), - No shirts that show any midriff when sitting, standing, or stretching, - No excessively low-waisted pants or low-riding pants with layers showing underneath - No flip-flops, no slippers - No apparel with inappropriate messages - No skirts or shorts shorter than 4" above the back of the knee - No wording or images across the buttocks of a garment - No sleeveless tops - No pajama pants - No inappropriate logos Playboy Bunny, gang affiliated, etc. - Administration may require BD apparel to be worn on a dress down day and may announce specific requirements other than those listed.